developer-portal/content/tech/languages/python/multiple-pythons.md

 $ sudo dnf install python3.7  # to get CPython 3.7
 $ sudo dnf install python3.6  # to get CPython 3.7
 $ sudo dnf install python2.7  # to get CPython 2.7
-$ sudo dnf install pypy pypy3 jython python3.5  # to get more at once
+$ sudo dnf install pypy2 pypy3 jython python3.5  # to get more at once
 ```

 After that, you can run an interactive console or your script with, let's say,